 If a mortgage is already jointly held it is most unlikely a new lender will re-mortgage the property allowing for the loan to be paid off and extra finds raised, if this is the situation it is bets to talk to the existing lender rather than looking for a new Bank.

 In the case of divorce where there is a court order in the country of residency the Banks may consider a re-mortgage in Spain with new funds to make the buy out.

 What are the drawbacks of a re-mortgage in Spain

 Whilst re-mortgaging with or without raising extra cash in Spain has in the past been in the past possible often the costs of doing so far outweighed any benefit you might have achieved and was rarely the right advice for you to do so for rate benefit alone.

-Because of the current increases in costs of funds for the Spanish Banks, the margins being charged on new loans are now normally in excess of margins held on loans set up previously.
-It is not therefore normally possible to improve on the rates of existing loans.
+Because of the current increases in costs of funds for the Spanish Banks, the margins being charged on new loans are now normally in excess of margins held on loans set up previously. or the reduction is insufficient to cover costs of transactions in short to medium term It is not therefore normally possible to improve on the rates of existing loans.

 With the growth of fixed rate products and because they fixed rate products are very competitive more and more mortgagees are looking to see if they can move their existing loan.
 At present even though the market conditions may for the first time suggest there is a benefit to doing so the lenders are not offering the possibility to do so.

 When can I take out extra funds in Spain

 Currently it is very difficult to re-finance in Spain and take extra funds.
 Spanish Banks are only providing this facility for home improvements or in a few instances for buying another property in Spain.
 This is not an area like re-mortgaging lending that the Banks are currently looking to provide a service in.
 For specific clients in certain circumstances something may be possible but moving of funds to outside Spain will not be possible.